 Trawl fishing was conducted by Japanese vessels prior to 1979 and by French vessels from 1983 to 1996 and in 2000.
-It has since been discontinued.
 A joint survey between France and Japan first conducted longline fishing in Subarea 58.6 in 1997, and this method has been used in the fishery since then.